coah80/phonkedit/README.md

 - 🎵 **Phonk Audio System** - Random phonk tracks play during effects
 - 💀 **Freeze Overlay** - Fullscreen greyscale effect with animated skull graphics
 - 🎮 **Custom Rendering** - Powered by the Renderer library for smooth visuals
+- 🌐 **Multiplayer Sync (New)** - One player's trigger can sync the same effect, song, and skull across all players

 - ⚡ **Performance Optimized** - Lightweight and efficient